 I’ve cooked these jalapeno poppers in the oven, on the grill and in the smoker, and they always come out tasting really well.
 But if you want the ultimate bacon wrapped jalapeno poppers – smoke them.
 There is no substitution for smoke flavor and the color it gives to food.
 The good news is that you don’t necessarily need to have a smoker to make smoked food.
 Here is a very good guide on how to smoke on a Weber Kettle Grill.
 I’ve used my Weber Kettle Grill for many years for both grilling and smoking before I added a dedicated smoker to my arsenal.

-So, stuff your jalapeno peppers with cream cheese and turkey stuffing, wrap in bacon, then bake, grill or smoke and enjoy.
+So, stuff your jalapeno peppers with cream cheese and turkey stuffing, wrap in bacon, then smoke to perfection and enjoy.
 You can use a full strip of bacon to wrap one jalapeno pepper, or cut in half.
 Both methods work really well and you can’t really tell the difference, as can be evidenced from the picture below.
-I now mostly use half strips – less fatty and more cost effective without sacrificing the taste.
+I now mostly use half strips – the poppers come out less fatty and are more cost effective without sacrificing the taste.
 Though, most fat will be rendered off during cooking anyway.
+It’s your decision.